 The low FODMAP diet is lower in fibre which can be problematic for some people and cause constipation.
 This means you may need to increase low FODMAP fibre rich foods and your water intake (2).
 If you are struggling with constipation after starting the low FODMAP diet make sure you consult with your dietitian.

 Do you need to keep a food diary?

 If your symptoms are start settling quickly while on the elimination phase, then there is often no need to keep a food diary.
 However, if you are still having unexplained symptoms then a food diary can help identify low FODMAP foods that are IBS triggers for you.
 Talk to your dietitian about the best way to keep a food diary so they can help you identify problem foods.

 When do you test high FODMAP foods?

 Are A Little Bit Yummy’s recipes safe for the elimination phase?

-A Little Bit Yummy’s recipes are based on the Monash University Low FODMAP App and safe serving size guidelines, and have been checked by a low FODMAP trained registered dietitian.
+A Little Bit Yummy’s recipes are based on the Monash Low FODMAP App serving size guidelines and have been checked by low FODMAP trained registered dietitian.
 This means the recipes are safe to use as a resource during the elimination phase.